MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 Few things to note:
 1. `breakpoints` is a property exposed from our injected `theme` (via the `ThemeProvider` HoC)
-2. `breakpoints` have 4 functions you can use to select the your target breakpoints:
+2. `breakpoints` have 4 functions you can use to select your target breakpoints:
 * theme.breakpoints.up(key)
 * theme.breakpoints.down(key)
 * theme.breakpoints.only(key)